wvanderp/notes/free-ideas.md

 With most photogrammetry programs, you can't help the program.
 But what if you could block off areas for points or cameras?
 That would limit the possibilities and thus reduce the computation requirements and increase accuracy.

-## a Twitter bot that summarizes Parlement
+## a Twitter bot that summarizes Parliament

 It's important to be informed.
 But parliamentary documents are boring.
 So let's use chat gpt to summarize them and spice them up.